-This richly illustrated publication contains texts by Chantal Akerman herself, supplemented with essays by Cyril Béghin, Dana Linssen and Roos van der Lint.
-Cyril Béghin introduces the oeuvre and describes the historical tensions in the work, rooted in the personal family traumas from the Second World War and Akerman’s own way of being free from any kind of connectedness.
+Passages contains contains a selection of texts by Chantal Akerman herself, supplemented with essays by film experts.
+Cyril Béghin introduces Akerman’s oeuvre and describes the historical tensions in the work.
+These tensions are rooted in personal family traumas from the Second World War and Akerman’s own way of being free from any kind of connectedness.
 Dana Linssen’s contribution consists of a philosophical essay about the concept of time in Akerman’s work and that of other filmmakers and artists.
 Finally, Roos van der Lint zooms in on the spatial installations.

 Edited by: Jaap Guldemond and Marente Bloemheuvel.